meteor-useraccounts/meteor/packages/accounts-base/Stories.md

 can sign-in to a particular account (e.g. only via an LDAP service when logging in from the intranet)

 * He might want to control which end-users can insert records of any kind into the database (e.g. to prevent DoS attacks)

-The login service provider developer has the following concerns:
+The identity service developer has the following concerns:

-* When supporting login via an external service, that service might provide it's own UI that asks the end-user whether he wants to create an account with the service even though creating such an account might not guarantee that the end-user will be able to access the app using the service (e.g. because the end-user needs to provide more registration info to the app).
-This is potentially confusing to the end-user but the login service provider developer can't prevent it.
+* When using an external service, that service might provide it's own UI that asks the end-user whether he wants to create an account with the service even though creating such an account might not guarantee that the end-user will be able to access the app using the service (e.g. because the end-user needs to provide more registration info to the app).
+This is potentially confusing to the end-user but the identity service developer can't prevent it.

-* When supporting login via an external service, that service might provide it's own UI that asks the end-user to give permission to the app even though giving such permission might not guarantee that the end-user will be able to access the app using the service (e.g. because the end-user needs to provide more registration info).
-This is potentially confusing to the end-user but the login service provider developer can't always prevent it.
+* When using an external service, that service might provide it's own UI that asks the end-user to give permission to the app even though giving such permission might not guarantee that the end-user will be able to access the app using the service (e.g. because the end-user needs to provide more registration info).
+This is potentially confusing to the end-user but the identity service developer can't always prevent it.

-* When supporting login via an external service, that service might not support calling an arbitrary Javascript callback when a login attempt finishes.
-For example, this is the case when using an OAuth provider in a context (e.g. Safari mobile?) where popups can't be used.
+* When using an external service, that service might not support calling an arbitrary Javascript callback when a authentication attempt finishes.
+For example, this is the case when using an OAuth provider in a context (e.g.
+Safari mobile?) where popups can't be used.
 Or consider an external service that authenticates a user by sending a link to the user's phone in an SMS message.
 The user might initiate the sign-in or sign-up from the browser on his desktop machine but use the browser on his phone to follow the link and finish the process.
-In cases like these, the external service typically provides a way for the login service developer to pass some limited "state" into the external service when initiating the authentication process, and a way to extract that "state" (e.g. from an URL) when the login attempt succeeds.
+In cases like these, the external service typically provides a way for the identity service developer to pass some limited "state" into the external service when initiating the authentication process, and a way to extract that "state" (e.g. from an URL) when the authentication attempt succeeds.

 The accounts UI package developer has the following concerns:

-* He wants login services to be pluggable so that he doesn't need to special-case each service and the app developer can choose from a variety of login service
+* He wants identity services to be pluggable so that he doesn't need to special-case each service and the app developer can choose from a variety of identity service

 ## Compatibility Stories